pypeit/PypeIt/doc/spectrographs/gemini_gmos.rst

             extract_missing_objs = True
             assign_obj = True

-The two files provided must be located in the path(s) of the raw files provided in the :ref:`data_block`.
+The two files provided must be located either:
+ (1) in the path(s) of the raw files provided in the :ref:`data_block`, (2) the current working data, and/or
+ (3) be named with the full path.